-The Entry-Level Doctor of Physical Therapy Program participates in the Physical Therapist Centralized Application Service (PTCAS).
-All applicants are required to apply online at www.ptcas.org

-- Applicants are asked to complete and submit the Entry-Level DPT Prerequisite Checklist Form.
-The form is available on our website and should be submitted directly to the MGH Institute of Health Professions, not the PTCAS service. - Applicants are asked to complete the following prerequisite courses with a grade of C or better: - Anatomy (1 semester with lab).
+- MGH Institute participates in the Physical Therapist Centralized Application Service (PTCAS).
+All applicants are required to apply online at www.ptcas.org - All applicants are required to submit official GRE scores.
+The general test is required for admission and must have been taken within five years of application. - Applicants are asked to complete and submit the Entry-Level DPT Prerequisite Checklist Form.
+The form is available in the "application process" section of our website and should be submitted directly to MGH Institute Office of Student Affairs, Attn: Admissions. - Applicants are required to complete the following prerequisite courses with a grade of C or better: - Anatomy (1 semester with lab).
 Human Anatomy recommended; vertebrate or comparative anatomy accepted. - Human Physiology (1 semester).
-May take one year of combined Anatomy-Physiology course to meet the anatomy and physiology requirements. - Biology (1 semester with lab) - Exercise Physiology - o Chemistry (2 semesters with lab) - o Physics (2 semesters with lab) - Developmental Psychology or Child Psychology (1 semester)

-- Abnormal Psychology or General Psychology (1 semester) - Statistics (including inferential statistics) - Applicants can have up to two prerequisite courses in progress at the time of application.
-Prerequisite credit cannot be given for courses with a grade of Pass/Fail.
-Please note that applicants may be asked to submit midterm reports for certain prerequisite courses.
-Requests for prerequisite evaluations will be addressed in writing only.
-All prerequisite courses must be satisfactorily completed prior to matriculation. - Interview A personal interview is required for those being considered for admission.
-The purpose of the interview is twofold: First, the faculty will have an opportunity to meet each applicant to review each ones experiences and background.
-Second, and equally important, applicants will be able to meet our faculty and students, see our facilities, and ask questions about our program to determine if the Institute's program meets their needs.
+May take one year of combined Anatomy-Physiology course to meet anatomy & physiology requirements. - Biology (1 semester with lab) - Exercise Physiology - Chemistry (2 semesters with lab) - Physics (2 semesters with lab) - Developmental Psychology or Child Psychology (1 course) - Abnormal or General Psychology (1 course) - Statistics (1 course, including inferential statistics) - Applicants may have up to two prerequisite courses in progress the semester prior to matriculation. - Prerequisite credit cannot be given for courses taken with a grade of Pass/Fail.
+Applicants may be asked to submit mid-term reports for certain prerequisite courses.
+Requests for prerequisite evaluations will be addressed in writing only. - F All prerequisite courses must be satisfactorily completed prior to matriculation. - A personal interview is required for those being considered for admission.
 Interviews will be scheduled on Fridays and Saturdays in late January/early February.
-Interviews are by invitation only. - Experience/Exposure to Physical Therapy Knowledge of the field of physical therapy is important for those who are interested in pursuing this profession.
-Applicants must have some experience or exposure to varied types of physical therapy practice, with a minimum of 10 hours of volunteer, paid, or observational experience.
+Interviews are by invitation only. - All applicants are required to have some experience or exposure to varied types of physical therapy practice, with a minimum of 10 hours of volunteer, paid or observational experience.